 The Library’s original Board of Trustees consisted of five of Kansas City’s leading businessmen who were named in the Halls’ wills.
 Paul D. Bartlett, Sr. was designated the board’s first chairman and since 1941, four generations of the Bartlett Family have been represented on the board.
 The first trustees established a tradition of stewardship that has seen both the Library’s collections and its endowment grow impressively through the decades, assuring the Linda Hall Library’s ability to become and remain the library of record for printed materials devoted to science, engineering, technology, and their histories.

-Today, the Linda Hall Library’s board of trustees numbers ten and is chaired by Marilyn Bartlett Hebenstreit, a granddaughter of Paul D. Bartlett, Sr. The trustees bring a wealth of expertise to their roles including science, learning, finance, philanthropy, marketing and communications, engineering, and construction.
+Today, the Linda Hall Library’s Board of Trustees numbers twelve and is chaired by Marilyn Bartlett Hebenstreit, a granddaughter of Paul D. Bartlett, Sr. The trustees bring a wealth of expertise to their roles.
 Together, they carry forward the Library’s legacy of excellence and service in ways that respond to contemporary information needs and learning objectives.
 Their commitment to the Linda Hall Library’s future will assure that it will be one of increasing learning opportunities for all who wish to enhance their understanding of the world around them.

 Becoming and remaining the indispensable science library for students, scholars, and lifelong learners is the future of the Linda Hall Library.
 Two years ago, we embarked upon a robust three-year strategic plan to connect the Linda Hall Library and its collections, services, and programs to the Kansas City community and beyond.
 Achieving this objective has required non-traditional approaches to many of our core functions and the inclusion of new and emerging technologies, but the results point toward an exciting future for the Library and its constituents.